spelunky-fyi/Spelunky2X64DbgPlugin/README.md

 - Download [x64dbg](https://github.com/x64dbg/x64dbg/releases) and extract.
 - In the extracted folder, go to release/x64 and launch x64dbg.exe, this will initialize the application and create a bunch of folders.
 - Close the application.
 - An (empty) plugins folder has been created.
-Put all the files from lastes release in it
+Put all the files from latest release in it
-  - Spelunky2.dp64 (the actual plugin)
+  - /Spelunky2.dp64 (the actual plugin)
-  - Spelunky2.json (the definition of the fields and classes)
+  - /spel2/Structs.json (the definition of the fields and classes)
-  - Spelunky2Entities.json (the definitions of entity and it's sub-classes)
+  - /spel2/EntitySubclasses.json (the definitions of entity and it's sub-classes)
-  - Spelunky2Entities.txt (the list of all the entity names with type ids)
+  - /spel2/Entities.txt (the list of all the entity names with type ids)
-  - Spelunky2ParticleEmitters.txt (the list of all the particle emitters types with ids)
+  - /spel2/ParticleEmitters.txt (the list of all the particle emitters types with ids)
-  - Spelunky2RoomCodes.json (the list of the room codes for level generation)
+  - /spel2/RoomCodes.json (the list of the room codes for level generation)
-  - (optional) Spelunky2VirtualTableData.json (gathered data about vtables and offsets)
+  - (optional) /spel2/VirtualTableData.json (gathered data about vtables and offsets)
 - Launch x64dbg.exe again, and you should see a tab at the top right of the window called "Spelunky 2"

 By default, x64dbg enables a couple of standard/system breakpoints, which means that Spelunky will pause automatically when these breakpoints are hit.
 To disable these, open the Options > Preferences menu and uncheck "System Breakpoint", "Entry Breakpoint" and "TLS Callbacks".